5T33Z0/OC-Little-Translated/I_Windows/Bloatfree_Win.md

 >
 > If you want multimedia support, you should definitely uncomment the entries in the "Media Codecs" section of `CustomApps.txt`!

+## Troubleshooting

+### Reinstalling the Microsoft Store
+- Open the Command Prompt as an administrator
+- Type `wsreset -i` The issue should be fixed in a few minutes.

 ## Bonus: Installing Windows 10/11 with Ventoy
-Once the ISO has been build, you can copy it onto a bootable USB flash drive created with [Ventoy](https://www.ventoy.net/en/index.html) and boot directly from the ISO.
-If you choose "Wimboot" as an option, this even allows you to install Windows 11 on systems without Secureboot or a TPM2 module.
+Once the ISO has been build, you can copy it onto a bootable USB flash drive created with [Ventoy](https://www.ventoy.net/en/index.html).
+Reboot the system from the USB flash drive and select the Windows iso from the menu.
+If you choose "Wimboot" as boot method, this even allows you to install Windows 11 on systems with Secure Boot enabled as well as on systems that don't have a TPM2 module, which is a requirement for installing Windows 11.